 Let’s do a deep dive to clarify what is and is not possible.

-Requirements for Foreigners Purchasing a Home in Japan
+Requirements for Foreigners Purchasing a House in Japan

-To be eligible to purchase a home or property in Japan as a foreigner, besides the funding, there are a few requirements to prepare in advance.
+To be eligible to purchase a home in Japan as a foreigner, besides the funding, there are a few requirements to prepare in advance.

 Valid Residence Card or Visa

 All foreigners who live in Japan are required to have a valid residence card, which is called zairyu card (在留カード) in Japanese.

 Technically, it is possible for a foreigner without a valid residence card to purchase property in Japan.
 However, it may be more challenging to do so, as the buyer would need to comply with certain legal and financial requirements.